-Dog owners consider their pets to be part of the family, and since both dogs and humans have similar social systems among their own species, they meld together into a single family quite well.
+Dog owners often consider their pets to be part of the family, and since both dogs and humans have similar social systems among their own species, they meld together into a single family quite well.
 Long-term bonds develop between family members as they spend time together, live in close proximity, and share emotional experiences.

 How did canine-human communication develop?

 Many years ago, the status of the canine-human relationship changed.
 No longer were dogs valued only for the work they could do herding livestock or protecting the home.
 With the advent of processed dog food and improved veterinary care, dogs moved from outdoors to indoors and were socialized inside the home.
-In their new environment, dogs learned to decipher human nonverbal language.
+In their new environment, dogs learned to decipher human non-verbal language.
 They interpreted human moods, anticipated human needs, and were rewarded with food, shelter, and lots of love.
 This positive reinforcement stimulated increased canine efforts to understand their humans.

 Humans are the center of the canine world.
 Because they depend on us for the basics of life, food and shelter, they monitor our every move.
 They know when we are rushed or relaxed, happy or mad, focused or available for play time.
 They are wise creatures that realize our moods affect them.
-A good mood may mean an extra snuggle while a bad mood may mean that it’s time to hide under the bed.
+A good mood may mean an extra snuggle while a bad mood may mean that it is time to hide under the bed.

 “They know when we are rushed or relaxed, happy or mad, focused or available for play time.”